TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 <a id= gemfirepojo> </a>
 ### Exposing Regions Containing POJOs as External Tables

-In the following example, an external table is created using the getter methods on POJOs as SnappyData column names:
+In the following example, an external table is created using the getter methods on POJOs as TIBCO ComputeDB column names:

 ```
 snc.createExternalTable(externalPersonsTable1, "gemfire",